If your actions inspire others to dream more, learn more, do more, and become more, you are a leader. ~John Quincy Adams

-Great leaders are decisive and know how to help the organization, employees, stakeholders, and customers.
+Good leaders are decisive and know how to help the organization, employees, stakeholders, and customers.

 You would never envision a leader who is unclear and uncertain.
-Great leaders are aware of the fact of how their decisions can make or break businesses.
+Good leaders are aware of the fact of how their decisions can make or break businesses.
 They evaluate a given circumstance many a time before coming to any conclusion.
 They collect the necessary information required before making any announcements.
 Also, they do not believe rumors but examine a situation or a problem themselves before making a decision.